JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 A discharge: is defined as the release of a patient from hospital care by a medical worker.

-Disposition: This is the patient destination or status upon discharge, for instance to another facility or to home.
+Disposition: This is the patient destination or status upon discharge, for instance to another facility or home.

-An elective surgery: is a procedure that was planned in advance, in other words, it was not due to an emergency.
+An elective surgery: is a procedure that was planned, in other words, it was not due to an emergency.

 In this case study, the focus is on patients who received hip replacement surgery.
 Here's a bit of a background on what this procedure is all about.
 Patients with hip pain, typically arthritis, may require elective hip replacement surgery.
 In this procedure, damaged bone and cartilage are surgically removed and replaced with prosthetic components.